tsaridas/stremio-docker/README.md

 -----

-2) If you set your public ip address for the IPADDRESS env variable then streamio server should automatically set the certificate to the wild card *.519b6502d940.stremio.rocks and should generate an A record for your public ip address.
+2) If you set your public IP address for the `IPADDRESS` environment variable, then the Stremio server should automatically set the certificate to the wildcard `*.519b6502d940.stremio.rocks` and should generate an A record for your public IP address.
 You should then expose ports 8080 and 12470 to your servers and then setup port forwarding to your router to point these two ports to your server.
 Once this is done you can point the WebPlayer to your streaming server on port 12047.

-In order to find the fqdn that the certificate is pointing to you can look at the folder you mounted for a file that has .pem extension.
+To find the FQDN that the certificate is pointing to, look at the folder you mounted for a file with a `.pem` extension.
 The filename is the domain you need to add your your hosts in case of local ip address.

 -----